ahervy/www/README.md

-# Personal Website
+# Technical Writing Portfolio

-This repository contains the source code for my personal website, hosted at [arnaudhervy.com](https://arnaudhervy.com).
+This repository contains the source code for my technical writing portoflio, hosted at [arnaudhervy.com](https://arnaudhervy.com).

 ## About

-This is the codebase for my personal website where I showcase my technical writing portfolio.
+This is the codebase for my technical writing portoflio where I showcase my technical writing skills.

 ## Technologies Used